FederatedAI/FATE/cluster-deploy/README.md

 ### **3.1.
 Server Configuration**

-The following configuration is a one-sided server configuration information.
-If there are multiple parties, please refer to this configuration to copy this environment:
+The following configuration information is for one-sided server configuration.
+If there are multiple parties, please refer to this configuration to replicate this environment:

 | Server                 |                                                              |
 | ---------------------- | ------------------------------------------------------------ |